 Neuroscience and Storytelling

 Every human culture and society on earth values storytelling.
-It’s how we passed on our traditions and heritage for generations, around campfires and at social gatherings, before reading and writing were common skills.
+It’s how we passed on our traditions and heritage for generations.
+Sat around campfires and at social gatherings before reading and writing were invented.

 We teach our children through stories.
 We express grand concepts and visions through stories.
 We connect through stories.